HeptaSean/PySeedRecover/README.md

 After that, `seedrecover -h` should show you the usage information of the script.

+If for some reason `pip install`ed scripts are not on the path for executables on your system and you do not want to bother what is wrong, it can also be executed by `python -m seedrecover -h` (or `python3 -m seedrecover -h` if Python 3 is not the standard on your system).

 ## Usage
 ```
 usage: seedrecover [-h] [-w FILE] [-s EDIT DISTANCE] [-o]
                    [-l LENGTH] [-m POSITION [POSITION ...]]
                    [-a ADDRESS [ADDRESS ...]] [-b API KEY]
                    [WORD ...]

+recover BIP-39 mnemonic seed phrases

 positional arguments:
   WORD                  known words of seed phrase